Husband sentenced for wife’s murder - www.lokmattimes.com

 Husband sentenced for wife’s murder

 In a case of domestic violence driven by suspicion a 25-year-old man was sentenced to life imprisonment for the brutal murder of his wife.
-The Vaijapur Court also imposed a Rs 3,000 fine on him.
+The Vaijapur Court also imposed fine on him.

 The accused, Anand Lokhande (25, Pawannagar, Ranjangaon), had been living with his wife Mamata, their son, daughter, and parents in the Mukundwadi area.
 Lokhande had long suspected his wife of having an affair with a local man.
 Despite efforts to resolve the issue, including relocating to the industrial area of Ranjangaon, Lokhande’s distrust only deepened.